The-Sole-Supplier/sole-deployer/README.md

 ### `env_files`

-Space seperated list of .env files to be used during the dpeloyments.
+Space seperated list of .env files to be used during the deployments.
 Provided paths should be relative to the root of the target repository.

 ### `manifest_locations`